• Skip to primary navigation

 5. You should now see folders with all your photos in them.

-You can also import photos from your iDevice to a PC using the Photos app.
-As explained on the Windows Support website.
+You can also import photos from your iDevice to a PC using the Photos app — as explained on the Windows Support website.

-Why is my iPhone DCIM folder empty?
+Why is My iPhone DCIM Folder Empty?

 You aren’t the only one to find an empty DCIM folder on your iPhone.
 Over 2,000 other users have had this happen to them.
 Yet, contrary to how it seems, there probably isn’t a problem with Apple’s software.
 This is an intended feature.
+You’ve probably heard of (and used) iCloud Photos, and this is the tool that can make your iPhone’s DCIM folder appear empty.

 iCloud Photos serves two major functions: